 Dehydrating Eggs For Long-Term Storage

-Unfortunately, eggs have the same issue as dairy products.
-Home dehydrators don’t hit a high enough temperature to safely process the egg and eliminate the chance of food poisoning.
+Dehydrating eggs may result in the same issues as dehydrating dairy products.
+Some home dehydrators don’t hit a high enough temperature to safely process the egg and eliminate the chance of food poisoning.

 If you have a chicken coop like us and have more eggs than you know what to do with, there are other alternatives for preserving eggs long-term.
 Pickling and canning them would be the most efficient and easiest way to keep them edible for long periods of time.